mako-framework/docs/02_routing_and_controllers/03_request.md

 | isUploaded()          | Returns `true` if the file is an actual upload and `false` if not             |
 | moveTo($path)         | Moves the file to the specified storage location                              |

-> The values reported by the client should not be trusted (e.g. use the `getSize` method to retrieve the actual filesize).
+> The mime type and size values reported by the client should not be trusted (e.g. use the `getSize` method to retrieve the actual file size).
 {.warning}

 --------------------------------------------------------